Pregnancy, Second Trimester

 3D/4D Ultrasounds in Japan

-3D/4D ultrasounds are a great way to see how your baby may look like when they’re born and make for a wonderful memento.
-Of course, these ultrasounds are usually at an additional cost.
 We were a bit weary about whether it justified the cost but my husband’s cousin, who is a labor and delivery nurse and also pregnant, highly recommended we try it.
 Our 4D ultrasound set us back 10,000 yen but it was well worth it and included a USB containing a video of the entire ultrasound.

 You can get a 4D ultrasound after 12 weeks although the results will be better when the baby is more developed and has fat on them.
 (The chubbier the cheeks, the better!)
 We decided to get one at 28 weeks.
 Similar to the anatomy scan, we could only schedule the 4D ultrasound on Wednesdays and ended up seeing the same doctor, who is very good at the ultrasound aspect of his job but couldn’t give us any advice regarding my pregnancy pains.

 We were a bit surprised that the 4D ultrasound involved simply flipping a switch on the usual machine and that only one doctor was qualified to do it.
 Then again, it was not so easy to get a good look at the baby’s face and the doctor had to maneuver the transducer in many ways in order to get a good angle.
-(He may have also lightly tapped by stomach with it to get the baby to move and although it didn’t hurt, I’m not entirely sure how I feel about that.)
+(He may have also lightly tapped my stomach with it to get the baby to move and although it didn’t hurt, I’m not entirely sure how I feel about that.)

-The baby was positioned sideways and seemed quite cosy in a very narrow area of my uterus.
-She was also covering her face with one hand, something she had done for at least two other ultrasounds.
 In an attempt to get her to move her arm, I asked the doctor if I could drink some orange juice and he agreed.
 After gulping it down, she moved enough that we were able to get some nice video shots of her little sleeping and slightly disgruntled face.
 (I don’t mean to be biased but wow, she was absolutely precious.)
 She also yawned at one point, which was adorable.
 My husband remarked that it didn’t feel real that he was becoming a father until he saw the 4D ultrasound.

 Admittedly, I do find some of the 4D ultrasound kind of unsettling, particularly the pink goop practically dripping off the baby but overall, my husband and I love having the video of the 4D ultrasound and we still look at it almost every week.
 I really wonder whether she will turn out looking like she does in the ultrasound or if her face will change.
 Only time will tell, and if all goes according to plan, that’s in 8 weeks!